 After several years of a relatively soft market with flat rates, the current property insurance marketplace has begun hardening again.

 What does this mean for the client?
 During a hard market, insurance rates rise while the amount of limit insurance carriers provide often decrease.
 In addition, the number of carriers can also decrease, making it more difficult for the client to find coverage options affordable to them.

 In the property insurance world, this can mean that in order to be covered by insurance, clients must prove a lower risk rating to receive affordable coverage.
-In a traditional, bundled property insurance program, risk management and loss control surveys are conducted by the insurance carrier.
-While this may seem like a “one stop-shop” option, the risk management inspections are designed to benefit the insurance carrier, often placing the client in a situation where they are dependent on the insurance company completely.
+In a traditional, bundled property insurance program, risk engineering and loss control surveys are conducted by the insurance carrier.
+While this may seem like a “one stop-shop” option, the risk engineering inspections are designed to benefit the insurance carrier, often placing the client in a situation where they are dependent on the insurance company completely.